Home About Us Research Family Support Advocacy Siblings & Youth Ask for Help Gallery Contact Us Donate Now →

 2025

-Our flagship fundraising gala celebrating the lives of Neev and Ronil and raising critical funds for DIPG research.
-Featuring dinner, live auction, keynote speakers, and a tribute to all children fighting DIPG.
+Our flagship fundraising gala honoring Neev's memory and raising critical funds for DIPG research and family support.
+Featuring dinner, live auction, keynote speakers, and a celebration of hope in the fight against childhood cancer.
 Past galas have raised $100,000+ for research at UCSF.

 Pleasanton, CA areaEvening eventFormal attire